0evan/language-frontend/README.md

 # A simple language frontend using LLVM
 This repository contains a basic LLVM compiler for a simple procedural programming language.
-In it's current stage it supports functions, evaluating basic math expressions, and local variables.
+In its current stage it supports functions, evaluating basic math expressions, and local variables.

 ## Design
 The design of the compiler is split into 3 main components: